syncyomi/syncyomi/README.md

 * Host port mapping might need to be changed to not collide with other apps
 * Change `BASE_DOCKER_DATA_PATH` to match your setup.
 Can be simply `./data`
 * Set custom network if needed
+* You may need to update the host address to 0.0.0.0 if you are running with podman

 Create `docker-compose.yml` and add the following.
 If you have a existing setup change to fit that.